m2web/m2web.github.io/cloudflare-worker-openai-github-pages.md

 - You can add authentication, rate limiting, or logging in your Worker for more control.
 - This approach works for any OpenAI API endpoint—just adjust the Worker code as needed.
 - For more info, see the [Cloudflare Workers documentation](https://developers.cloudflare.com/workers/) and [OpenAI API docs](https://platform.openai.com/docs/api-reference/introduction).

+---

+**Summary:**

+By using a Cloudflare Worker as a secure proxy, your GitHub Pages static site can safely call the OpenAI API without exposing sensitive credentials.
+This pattern is recommended for any static site needing to interact with third-party APIs that require secret keys.